stevedepp/BreastCancerDetectionViaSageMakerLambda/README.md

 #

 > OK, onto the meat.
-I won’t spend a lot of time on SageMaker notebooks per se.
-Just touch on some of the salient points related to this exercise.
+I won’t spend a lot of time on SageMaker notebooks per se, but just touch on some of the salient points related to this exercise.
 I’ll select Notebook instances here on this page.

 ### 3a
 ### Amazon SageMaker